There was an assassination attempt on Putin, says Ukrainian intelligence

 The information goes hand in hand with the confirmation of the intelligence of the United Kingdom, which days ago made reference to the illnesses of the Kremlin president and who they confirmed, may leave power in 2023 due to his inconvenience.

 “We can confirm that Putin is in very poor psychological and physical condition.
-He is very ill.
+Is very sick.
 He suffers from several diseases at the same time, one of them is cancer, ”the division general told the British network.
 SkyNews.

 Finally, Budanov also affirms that in Russia there is currently a coup d’état underway to overthrow the president, as has already been reported weeks ago, linking some names such as Alexander Bórtnikov, an official of the Russian Secret Service.